beebeeep/cacus/README.md

 - concurrent.futures
 - python-debian (>= 0.1.22 for .xz compression support in .deb)

-Also mini-dinstall package needed (cacus uses it's python library to parse some Debian files) - this dependency will be removed later.

 Also you will need MongoDB running somewhere, and storage:
 - Dummy local file storage - ready to use
 - Azure Blob Storage - ready to use